-A draft-and-follow is a player selected usually in the later rounds of the amateur draft by a team that does not intend to offer him a contract immediately.
-The typical draft-and-follow pick will be attending a junior college or will be a college player with at least a year of eligibility remaining as a player.
-The team that drafts him has a year to decide whether to offer him a professional contract before the player becomes eligible for the next year's amateur draft.
-This allows the drafting team to see him play for another season before making this decision.
+A draft-and-follow was a player selected usually in the later rounds of the amateur draft by a team that did not intend to offer him a contract immediately.
+The typical draft-and-follow pick was attending a junior college or was a college player with at least a year of eligibility remaining.
+The team that drafted him had a year to decide whether to offer him a professional contract before the player became eligible for the next year's amateur draft.
+This allowed the drafting team to see him play for another season before making this decision.

-If a player blossoms during his additional year of play, the drafting team can end up with the rights to a player who would normally have warranted a much higher draft pick.
-The team is expected, however, to reflect this in its contract offer.
-If not, the player who knows that his value has risen significantly can decide to refuse the contract offer and try his luck again in the draft.
+If a player blossomed during his additional year of play, the drafting team could end up with the rights to a player who would normally have warranted a much higher draft pick.
+The team was expected, however, to reflect this in its contract offer.
+If not, the player who knew that his value had risen significantly could decide to refuse the contract offer and try his luck again in the draft.